-exception reframe.core.exceptions.SpawnedProcessTimeout (args, stdout, stderr, timeout)

-Bases: reframe.core.exceptions.SpawnedProcessError

-Raised when a spawned OS command has timed out.

-property timeout

-The timeout of the process.

-'''

-exception reframe.core.exceptions.StatisticsError(args)

-'''

-Raised to denote an error in dealing with statistics.

-exception reframe.core.exceptions.TaskDependencyError(\args)

-Raised inside a regression task by the runtime when one of its dependencies has failed.

-'''

-exception reframe.core.exceptions.TaskExit(args)

-'''

-Raised when a regression task must exit the pipeline prematurely.

-'''

-reframe.core.exceptions.is_exit_request(exc_type, exc_value, tb)

-'''

-Check if the error is a request to exit.

-Check if exception is a severe one.
+exception reframe.core.exceptions.SpawnedProcessTimeout(args, stdout, stderr, timeout) Bases: reframe.core.exceptions.SpawnedProcessError Raised when a spawned OS command has timed out. property timeout The timeout of the process. exception reframe.core.exceptions.StatisticsError(\args) Bases: reframe.core.exceptions.ReframeError Raised to denote an error in dealing with statistics. exception reframe.core.exceptions.TaskDependencyError(\args) Bases: reframe.core.exceptions.ReframeError Raised inside a regression task by the runtime when one of its dependencies has failed. exception reframe.core.exceptions.TaskExit(\args) Bases: reframe.core.exceptions.ReframeError Raised when a regression task must exit the pipeline prematurely. reframe.core.exceptions.is\exit\request(exc\type, exc\value, tb) Check if the error is a request to exit. reframe.core.exceptions.is\severe(exc\type, exc\value, tb) Check if exception is a severe one. reframe.core.exceptions.is\user\error(exc\type, exc\value, tb)

+A user error is any of AttributeError, NameError, TypeError or ValueError and the exception is thrown from user context.